emoodyv/BaseballWARvContracts/README.md

 Please give some feedback (things that may be missing/need to be included, themes, etc).
 Ed and I are down to take point for getting this all up and running.

-Also, can I get some recommendations on how I should update this to my git branch?